gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 They are not afraid to look at teams who can’t score much, but can contribute every time to the alliance score, rather than selecting a boom-or-bust pick.

-Build haphazardly → Build for reliability
+Build haphazardly to Build for reliability
 =========================================
 .. important:: Build for the worst case scenario, not the best case scenario.
     When building, teams often overlook a key principle: build for reliability.